joelchrono12/joelchrono12.ml/_posts/2026-05-13-i-got-a-bike.md

 ---
-title: I got a bike
+title: Buying a bike
-header: I got a bike
+header: Buying a bike
-description: Welp I ended up purchasing a bike so I decided to write some thoughts about it
+description: Welp I ended up purchasing a bike so I decided to write some thoughts about it.
-tags: lifestyle
+tags: lifestyle ramble
-permalink: /blog/i-got-a-bike/
+permalink: /blog/buying-a-bike/
 layout: post
-date: 2026-05-13 19:18:58 -0600
+date: 2026-05-16 12:40:00 -0600
 host: fosstodon.org
 username: joel
-com_id: idcomments
+com_id: 116586969178185874
+image: 'assets/img/blogs/2026-05-16-bike.webp'
 ---

 A continuation to [this post.](/blog/looking-for-a-bike/)